Hades-Speedrunning/RunControl/HOWTO.md

 Note that Flood Flare and Trippy Flare are actually dummy traits that are never eligible.
 Write in `FloodShot` and `TrippyShot` instead.

+## Incorrect door indices

+In Tartarus, the order of the exitDoors data type will be:
+1. Chaos gates
+2. Erebus gates
+3. The room's exit doors

+In the main rooms of other biomes, it will be:
+1. Chaos gates
+2. The room's exit doors
+3. Erebus gates

+In the biome introduction rooms, it will be:
+1. The room's exit doors
+2. Chaos gates
+3. Erebus gates

+If this is wrong, forced doors can fail to appear.

 ## Eligibility

 Certain things will not be eligible when you would expect them to be.
 You can use `AlwaysEligible = true` as a workaround.